Potatoasad/TruncatedGaussianMixtures.jl/README.md

 # TruncatedGaussianMixtures.jl
  Allows one to fit a gaussian mixture model using Truncated Gaussian Kernels.
- Currently only works for Kernels that are constrained to be
+Works only for Gaussians truncated to lie inside some box
- - uncorrelated
- - 2 dimensional

-full correlations and general dimensions will be done in the future as I get time.

 ## Usage

 Let's generate some random data from a known 2D truncated gaussian mixture model: